 “Where is she?” asked Banksy, starting to worry again.

 “She’s probably just trying to scare us,” Mikey deducted.
 “To get back at you for that abortion bomb you just dropped on us.”

 “Fuck you,” barked Donnie, “Stay out of my business.”

 Mikey kissed his teeth, “Bite me, bread runner.
 Banksy over here made it everyone’s business.”

-“Okay, I’m officially freaked,” sobbed Banksy, crossing her arms as goosebumps ran down her exposed skin.
+“Okay, I’m officially freaked,” sobbed Banksy, crossing her arms as goosebumps ran down her exposed shoulders and arms.

-“She’s fucking with us,” he said.
-He began walking toward the kitchen entrance where the screams had originated.
+“She’s fucking with us,” he said, and then began walking toward the kitchen entrance where the screams had originated.
 Battling their curiosity and their fear, Donnie and Banksy followed, stepping quietly close behind him—not too close, of course.

 “Sorry,” she whispered.
 “But seriously…Holy fuck!”

 They passed the kitchen; the clean and polished silver looked naked now that the nightly cover of cutting boards and sanitizer buckets had been removed and the shiny silver covers on the fridges hid the half-full inserts that Mikey didn’t care to stock or change over into clean inserts for the morning guys.
 “Those guys don’t do shit anyway,” he had been heard saying on more than one occasion.
 They stopped at the office, the door was open but there was no sign of Dave.

 “Dave, where you at?!”
 Mikey called out.
 But there was no reply.